 If there are any spare tickets they will be distributed on a first-come, first-served basis from the information desk in the Exhibition Centre.
 These must be requested by the graduand.

 After the close of registration additional guest tickets cannot be requested.
 If the graduand would like to enquire whether any extra guest tickets are available please visit the Information desk in the Exhibition Centre on the day of the ceremony.

 Any returned or uncollected guest tickets will be re-allocated before the start of each ceremony on a first-come, first-served basis.
 Graduands can join a waiting list for any guest tickets that are returned on the day.
 The waiting list that will operate from the Information Desk in the Exhibition Centre and will open when the previous ceremony begins (or at 7.30am if it is the first ceremony of the day).
 Graduands must be present and must provide photo ID in order to enter the waiting list.
 Graduands can request a maximum of 2 tickets on the waiting list.
 If any tickets become available, the waiting list number will be called from the Information Desk.
 Signing up to the waiting list does not guarantee that tickets will become available.

-Guests without tickets are welcome to watch the ceremony live on screens in the Vanbrugh Dining Hall and Family Room in the Exhibition Centre.
+Guests without tickets are welcome to watch the ceremony live on screens in the Graduation Cafe and Family Room in the Exhibition Centre.

 Guests are not allocated specific seat numbers unless arrangements have been made in advance.
 Stewards will direct guests to the unreserved seating when the enter the auditorium.
 All seats have a view of the stage.
 Please note that guests of the same graduand are not required to sit together.